awslabs/aws-sap-automation/tagging/README.md

 ## New LW4SAP deployments:

 In AWS Launch Wizard for SAP, proceed to **Configure deployment model**.
-In section **Post-deployment configuration script**, choose the following Amazon S3 URL as script location:
+In section **Post-deployment configuration script**, choose the following Amazon S3 URL as script location.:

 ```bash
 s3://aws-sap-automation/tagging/run.sh